nrdg/cloud_bids_layout/CONTRIBUTING.md

 A reminder for the maintainers on how to deploy.
-Cloud-BIDS-Layout pushes a development version to [Test-PyPI](https://test.pypi.org/) on every pull request merged into the master branch.
+Cloud-BIDS-Layout pushes a development version to [Test-PyPI](https://test.pypi.org/) on every pull request merged into the main branch.
 To release a new version, use the `publish_release.sh` script from the root directory, i.e.:
 ```bash
 .maintenance/publish_release.sh <version_number>